swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 entity descriptor SHOULD contain one entity category attribute
 \[[EntCat](http://macedir.org/entity-category/)\] that holds at least one attribute value representing a service entity category as defined in
-\[Eid2EntCat\], identifying the Service Provider needs in relation to identity services.
+\[Eid2EntCat\], identifying the Service Provider requirements in relation to identity services concerning attribute release and level of assurance.

 The example below illustrates how an entity declares the service entity category identifier **`http://id.elegnamnden.se/ec/1.0/loa3-pnr`** in its